 We asked our Facebook followers, "If you currently own an electric car, approximately how much have you save on petrol and maintenance per annum?
 Would you say under $1,000, between $1,000-$2,000, or $2,000+ ?"

-Well, nothing less than startling!
+The results?
+Well nothing less than startling!
 We found that majority of EV owners are saving $2,000-3000 per year on their vehicle expenses.
-One EV owner stated, “from $80 a week for petrol to $12 a week for electricity.
-No oil changes, oil filters, spark plugs or tune-ups, so saving about $3,000 a year.”
+One EV owner stated "From $80 a week for petrol to $12 a week for electricity.
+No oil changes, oil filters, spark plugs, or tuneups, so saving about $3,000 a year."

 A really great example is an 'imaginary' Jamaican buyer looking for a cheap, nearly new, hatchback.
 Both Kia and Hyundai sell reliable and relatively inexpensive hatchbacks from around $23,000.
 The new 2018 Nissan LEAF will retail for around $35,000.
 If a driver is saving $3,000 a year in running costs by driving the electric LEAF, then after five years the total cost will be far less than the petrol engined car.
 Depreciation in this segment of EVs is typically much less too.